lucia-auth/lucia/documentation/collection/integration/oauth/start-here/getting-started.md

 };
 ```

+> (red) **There's no guarantee that the user's email provided by the provider is verified!** Make sure to check with each provider's documentation if you're working with email.
+This is super important if you're planning to link accounts.

 ### Add provider to existing user

 Alternatively, you may want to add a new provider (sign in method) to the user by creating a new key for the user.
 Calling `createKey` will create a new persistent key linked to the provided user id.